bowmanjd/pscargastalk/slides/slides.md

 <!--

 And here is the fun of shell scripting.
 Up until this point, we may have tried some things from the command prompt, built the pipeline out a bit.
 And now, we can take those same commands and build it out as a script to be re-used later.
 These lines you see can be saved to a file and run and re-run with Powershell.
+Just as they are.

 But let's polish this thing and make it a legit Powershell cmdlet with parameters, help, and so on.